BrokenShell/Fortuna/README.md

 ```

 `seed(value)` deterministically seeds only the calling thread's module default,
 including `seed(0)`.
-Draws that share an explicit generator across threads are
+Built-in native methods that share one `Generator` across
+threads are serialized, including methods inherited unchanged by a subclass;
-serialized; scheduling still determines which thread receives each draw.
+scheduling still determines which thread receives each draw.
+Subclasses own
+synchronization for their overrides.
 A
 `Generator(seed)` or `for_stream(root_seed, stream_id)` inherited through
 `fork` deliberately keeps its copied deterministic state; derive a distinct
 stream for each worker when workers must not repeat one another.
 A generator